 Reed diffusers work on the basis of evaporation and are a great way to get started with essential oils.
 Aromatherapy blends slowly travel up the reeds, release the essential oils into the air and fill a space with a gentle aroma.
 I find that they work best in small spaces like bathrooms, entryways, and closets.

-You will need a glass bottle with a narrow neck opening, essential oils, water, alcohol, and sticks of your choice.
+You will need a glass bottle or ceramic container with a narrow neck opening, essential oils, water, alcohol, and sticks of your choice.

 While a narrow neck is not essential, it helps prevent the oils from evaporating too quickly.
 You can often find unusual small glass or ceramic containers at garage sales.
 Or better yet upcycle a clean glass bottle and get creative by decorating it yourself.
 (Decorating could be a nice project to do with kids).

 You can buy rattan reeds that are specifically made for oil diffusers.
 Rattan reeds contain little channels that help the oil travel up the stick to scent the room.